The construction and interpretation of risk management technologies in contemporary probation practice

 Bullock, KA (2010) The construction and interpretation of risk management technologies in contemporary probation practice British Journal of Criminology, 51 (1). pp. 120-135.

 Karen Bullock - The construction and interpretation of Risk.pdf

 Available under License : See the attached licence file.

 This paper examines the governance of risk in probation practice in England and Wales.
 It is concerned with the construction of risk assessments and the subsequent management of those offenders determined to be ‘risky’.
 It is concerned especially with how notions of rehabilitation, regulation and punishment interact in contemporary risk management practice.
 The paper comprises, first, an examination of evidence regarding the nature and operation of risk management in probation practice.
 Second, it describes the findings of an empirical examination of the operation of contemporary practices.
 Lastly, it discusses implications for how risk management practice is understood.

 |Additional Information :||This is a pre-copy-editing, author-produced PDF of an article accepted for publication in "British Journal of Criminology" following peer review.
 The definitive publisher-authenticated version "Bullock KA (2011).
 The construction and interpretation of risk management technologies in contemporary probation practice British Journal of Criminology 51(1):120-135" is available online at: http://bjc.oxfordjournals.org/content/51/1.toc|

-|Deposited On:||16 Nov 2012 15:26|
+|Date Deposited :||16 Nov 2012 15:26|